tegacodes/opencv-examples-livevid/README.md

-<h1>Basic Computer Vision Examples with Greg Borenstein's openCV library for Processing</h1>
+<h3>Basic Computer Vision Examples with Greg Borenstein's openCV library for Processing</h3>
-A few classic processing examples using  with live video capture.

-His openCV library is here: https://github.com/atduskgreg/opencv-processing
+openCV library is here: https://github.com/atduskgreg/opencv-processing

-Some of the functions from the open cv library used here:
+Some of the functions from the open cv library used here are:

 <code>opencv.loadImage(cam); </code>
 loadImage loads frame of video or a PImage into the opencv buffer.